Zoho CRM vs HubSpot for Small Business 2026: Which One Actually Wins?

 Mobile App

-Winner: Tie (both rated 4/5 on app stores with similar core functionality)
+Winner: Tie (both solid with similar core functionality)

 Security & Compliance

-Both platforms offer GDPR compliance, SOC 2 certification, two-factor authentication, and role-based permissions.
-HubSpot adds field-level permissions and HIPAA compliance on Enterprise.
-Zoho matches most of this and also offers data residency options — you can choose EU or India hosting — which matters more than people think for certain industries and regions.
+Both offer GDPR, SOC 2, two-factor authentication, and role-based permissions.
+HubSpot adds field-level permissions and HIPAA compliance at Enterprise.
+Zoho covers the same bases and also offers data residency choices — host your data in the EU or India — which matters for certain industries and regions.

-Winner: Tie (slight edge to Zoho for data residency options and private ownership structure)
+Winner: Tie (Zoho slight edge for data residency and private company structure)

 Pros and Cons